arturozambrano/arturozambrano.github.io/cv/cv-zambrano.md

 tools which will allow them to discern between different possible solution to a given problem.

-### Teaching

-ToDo: more work on this

-Learning is  a process performed by the student where the teacher takes an active role engaging and providing guidance.
-Having many years as lecturer in object oriented programming at graduated and undergrad levels, I have learnt and practiced a wide variety of pedagogical tools.
-Besides the details explained below, I am passionate about transmitting the importance of the subjects I teach for the practical future daily work life of my students.
+I am passionate about transmitting the importance of the subjects I teach for the practical future daily work life of my students.
 I accomplish this by being specially careful regarding the examples and the scenarios for the assignment, lab works and exams.

-This message reaches my students and they appreciate the effort I invest in my teaching activities, as I have been consistently ranked above the media.
+This message reaches my students and they appreciate the effort I invest in my teaching activities, as I have  consistently got high scores.
 My courses are considered by students as really influential and inspiring, as reflected by the polls taken every year by Universidad Nacional de Quilmes.